xwu/NumericAnnex/README.md

 ## Requirements

-NumericAnnex now requires a recent development snapshot of Swift 4.0 that includes the revised numeric protocols.
-It requires either `Darwin.C` or `Glibc` for transcendental functions provided by the C standard library and either `Security` or `Glibc` for cryptographically secure random bytes.
+NumericAnnex now requires Xcode 9 beta 5 or a recent development snapshot of Swift 4.0 that includes the revised numeric protocols.
+It requires either `Darwin.C` (macOS) or `Glibc` (Linux) for transcendental functions provided by the C standard library and either `Security` (macOS) or `Glibc` (Linux) for cryptographically secure random bytes.

 ## Installation